 Obelisk (1991) Herman Makkink

-After studying chemistry in Groningen, Makkink (Winschoten, 1937 - Amsterdam, 2013) began a walk around the world in the late 1950s, describing his experiences under the title 'Around the world on foot'.
-He ended up in London where he became a technical assistant at the London College of Printing Art School.
-He participated in various group exhibitions and had his first solo exhibition.
-In 1969 he was discovered by Stanley Kubrick, who used his work in the movie "A Clockwork Orange."
-In 1972, Makkink settled in Amsterdam.
-From 1987 to 2000 he was a teacher of 3-D at the Gerrit Rietveld Academy.
+After studying chemistry in Groningen, Makkink (Winschoten, 1937 - Amsterdam, 2013) began a hike around the world in the late 1969s, describing his experiences under the title 'Around the world on foot'.
+He eventually ended up in London and became a technical assistant at the London College of Printing Art School.
+There he took part in various group exhibitions and had his first solo exhibition.
+In 1972 he was discovered by Stanley Kubrick, who used his work in the movie 'A Clockwork Orange'.
+In 1987 Makkink settled in Amsterdam.
+From 2000 to 3 he was a XNUMX-D teacher at the Gerrit Rietveld Academy.